 In this blog, we will invest time into looking at the role of the executor, called the personal representative here in Florida.
 While you may have some assumptions about the personal representative’s role, there may be a few things specific to Florida that you may not know.

-If you find yourself in the role of a personal representative or need legal advice in general about probate matters, then you should consult with an experienced probate lawyers in West Palm Beach, Doane & Doane.
+If you find yourself in the role of a personal representative or need legal advice in general about probate matters, then you should consult with an experienced probate lawyer in West Palm Beach, Doane & Doane.
 We welcome you to call us.
 We understand all aspects of Florida’s probate administration process, and we can give you sound advice on how to minimize the frustration, and maximize the benefits from a probate proceeding.
 Call the probate lawyers in West Palm Beach, Doane & Doane, for a free consultation today at 561-656-0200.

 What is a Personal Representative?